BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

             proximity_decay

             ##PP_comment: as the number of predictors increase, it will be hard to keep track of all the parameters, so can establish a convention that names of parameters specific to a particular predictor start with a predictor identifier
-            ##PP_comment: I need to understand what exactly time_shift is doing and where to implement it [potentially just need to implement it in local_windows]
+            ##PP_comment: I need to understand what exactly time_shift is doing and where to implement it [potentially just need to implement it in local_windows] **RESOLVED** decided to not implement time_shift

     Returns:
-        foragers_object : modified foragers_object which contains all computed predictors as attributes predictorsDF : a combined DataFrame containing all computed predictor values for each forager and time step at all selected grid points
+        foragers_object : modified foragers_object which contains all computed predictors as attributes all_predictors_DF : a combined DataFrame containing all computed predictor values for each forager and time step at all selected grid points

     Psuedocode implementation:
         #save local_windows parameter values as attributes of the foragers_object, e.g.